joanabelem/ChallengeKuehneNagel/README.md

 # ChallengeKuheneNagel

 How to run?
-Only need to run the file Main.java
+Go to target folder and run the command: java -jar .\COPS-0.1-jar-with-dependencies.jar